-3.3.5 Fixed offset to sky (SLIT and IFU)
+3.4.8 Fixed offset to sky (SLIT and IFU)

-When observing extended objects for which there is no or not enough pure sky in the 11" slit perform good sky subtraction should template to а one use the XSHOOTER_slt_obs_FixedSkyOffset or XSHOOTER_ifu_obs_FixedSkyOffset.
+When observing extended objects for which there is no or not enough pure sky in the 11" slit perform а good skv subtraction one should use the template to XSHOOTER_slt_obs_FixedSkyOffset Or XSHOOTER_ifu_obs_FixedSkyOffset.
 It allows alternating between an object (O) and sky position (S) with the possibility of adding a small jittering around the object and the sky position.
 One cycle is a pair of OS or SO observations.
 Cycles are repeated in OSSO sequences.
 For each arm, the user chooses the number of exposures taken at each position and the exposure time (both identical for all O and S positions).
 Exposures are asynchronous.

-3.3.6 Generic offset (SLIT and IFU)
+3.4.9 Generic offset (SLIT and IFU)